-The Bioshock franchise is a series of first-person shooter, horror/action-adventure games published by 2K Games.
-So far there have been 2 games in the series; Bioshock (2007) and Bioshock 2 (2010).
-The third game in the franchise, Bioshock Infinite, saw it's release on in 2013.
+The BioShock franchise is a series of first-person shooter, horror/action-adventure games published by 2K Games.
+So far there have been 3 games in the series; BioShock (2007) and Bioshock 2 (2010) and BioShock Infinite (2013).
 There are plans for up to four more sequels.
 The franchise (particularly the original game) have been widely praised for their innovative story-telling, a trait many consider rare in video games.

-In the upcoming Bioshock Infinite, Rapture is traded out for the hovering city of Columbia.
+In Bioshock Infinite, Rapture is traded out for the hovering city of Columbia.
 The game takes place several decades before the original game, at the turn of the 20th century.
-While not being a direct prequel, the developers aim to deliver everything you expect from a Bioshock game; dense atmosphere, deep storytelling, a fantastical location and varied combat.

 - Andrew Ryan: The intrepid creator of Rapture, Ryan occasionally taunts the player throughout the game

 - Atlas: The player's enigmatic assistant throughout the game.
 Atlas contacts the player at the very beginning and helps them survive Rapture's greatest dangers.

 - Tenenbaum: Tenenbaum gives the player a plasmid that allows them to save Little Sisters.